faraz9993/All_EIC_DevOps_Training/Day_1_Task.md

 -----

-- Next, I added a user named developer using a command adduser.
+- Next, I added a user named "developer" using a command adduser.

 ```
 sudo adduser developer